-The extraordinary evenness of the climate depends on the adjacent ocean, the water of which, flowing in a current from the north, is always at a temperature of about 52°, summer and winter.
-The sea breeze of summer, which chills the air at noonday, leaves no place for hot nights.
-There is not, on an average, one night in the year when it is warm enough to sit out of doors at midnight with comfort.
+The extraordinary evenness of the climate depends on the adjacent ocean, the water of which flowing in a current from the north, is always at a temperature of about 50°, summer and The sea breeze of summer, which chills the air at noonday, leaves no place for hot winter.
+The sea breeze of summer, which chills the air at noonday, leaves no place for nor nights.
+There is not, on an average, one night in the 'year when it is warm enough to sit out of doors at midnight with comfort.